 Create your showcase with a Mod-Free* version of Morrowind.

-TR only uses vanilla MW content (Morrowind, Bloodmoon, and Tribunal) and our own TR_Data assets.
+TR only uses vanilla MW content (Morrowind, Bloodmoon, and Tribunal) and our own assets in Tamriel Data.
 Never select the master file TR_Mainland.esm when making showcases or any other work for TR.
 (Note that TR_Mainland.esp should be used when working on quests.)
 If you have a heavily modded game, and would like to submit a showcase, it is advisable to work from a fresh install of MW.

 *MCP (Morrowind code patch) (link is external) should be installed.
 This will give you access to the enlarged map system used by TR.